-Summer wouldn’t be anything without a raspberry dessert.
-These homemade raspberry turnovers are simply amazing.
+Summer wouldn't be anything without a raspberry dessert.
+These homemade puff pastry raspberry turnovers are simply amazing!

 If I told you all the I have only had store bought turnovers, would you believe me?
 At first, this process intimidated me, but after making them, I breathed a sigh of relief.
 They are actually pretty simple and the end result will have you begging for more.

-A homemade puff pastry that is buttery, flakey, and light filled with sweetened raspberries.
-It is a sacrilege that I have never made them prior to today.
-Also, serving them at breakfast or even in the middle of the day for a snack, isn’t wrong, right?
+A homemade puff pastry that is buttery, flakey, light, and filled with sweetened raspberries.
+It is a sin that I have never made them prior to today.
+Also, serving them at breakfast or even in the middle of the day for a snack, isn't wrong, right?

 What is Rough puff pastry?